learn-co-curriculum/java-mod-1-editors-vs-ide/README.md

    additional languages which are common usually (such as Javascript, HTML and CSS)
 2. Supports all the features of that language
-3. Full featured integration with source code management tools, such as Github
+3. Full-featured integration with source code management tools, such as Github
-4. Full featured integration with build tools, such as Maven
+4. Full-featured integration with build tools, such as Maven or Gradle
 5. Integrated debugger, which allows us to step through each line of code as the JVM executes it
 6. Support for additional tools, such as diagramming and UI design